Introduction to Consumer Behavior

 4. Tech for men, fashion for women

 As you will see, the online shopping difference is further evidence under this sub-topic.
 Men are generally more interested in software, hardware, and electronic gadgets, while women are more excited to shop for clothing, food, and beverages.
+Women are more likely to shop for clothes at least once a month.
 Regarding men vs women online shopping tendencies, differences are reflected in the strategies in how they do research.
+Women report higher spending in lower to mid-range categories compared to men.
 Statistics show that ladies search by brand, while their knights in shining armor, the gentlemen, usually search by product.
+Women are also more inclined to buy based on what appeals to them compared to men.

 5. Men purchase upon finding the first product that matches their needs